idashSNU/Imputation/README.md

 * AFR: `/data_origin/*_AFR.txt`, `/plain/data_mod/AFR_mod/*.txt`

 ## Build Plain Models
-We generate 1-hidden layer neural network models for several datasets represented by "population".
-For each dataset, one can choose different models determined by "window_size", which denotes the number of adjacent tag SNPs for each target SNP.
-Experiments based on the given dataset shows that the choice "window_size = 40" provides the best accuracy of genotype imputation.
+We generate 1-hidden layer neural network models for several datasets represented by *population*.
+For each dataset, one can choose different models determined by *window_size*, which denotes the number of adjacent tag SNPs for each target SNP.
+Experiments based on the given dataset shows that the choice *window_size = 40* provides the best accuracy of genotype imputation.
-Note that the larger "window_size" implies the higher computational cost.
+Note that the larger *window_size* implies the higher computational cost.
 We also provide the multi-processing option for the acceleration so that one can dynamically choose the number of processes based on his/her computer environment.

 To generate the imputation models, command the following:
 ```bash
 $ cd ./plain
 $ python New_gen_model_W.py -p <population> -w <window_size> -n <number_of_processes>
 ```
-* population: Total, EUR, AMR, AFR
+* `population`: Total, EUR, AMR, AFR
-* window_size: 8, 16, 24, 32, 40, 48, 56, 64, 72
+* `window_size`: 8, 16, 24, 32, 40, 48, 56, 64, 72
-* number_of_processes: 1, 2, 4, 8, 16
+* `number_of_processes`: 1, 2, 4, 8, 16

 The generated plain models will be saved in the `/encrypted/<population>_DNNmodels/DNNmodels_<window_size>_c` directory.

 ## Build ModHEaaN
 For the encryption of test data, we use the [ModHEaaN](https://github.com/idashSNU/Imputation/tree/master/ModHEaaN) library, which is a light-version implementation of the approximate HE scheme [CKKS](https://eprint.iacr.org/2016/421.pdf).
-Contrary to the original implementation of the [CKKS](https://eprint.iacr.org/2016/421.pdf) scheme [HEAAN](https://github.com/snucrypto/HEAAN), our [ModHEaaN](https://github.com/idashSNU/Imputation/tree/master/ModHEaaN) library does not have any dependency on multi-precision libraries GMP and NTL, and only supports homomorphic addition and constant multiplication (hence bootstrapping disabled).
+Contrary to the original implementation of the [CKKS](https://eprint.iacr.org/2016/421.pdf) scheme [HEAAN](https://github.com/snucrypto/HEAAN), our [ModHEaaN](https://github.com/idashSNU/Imputation/tree/master/ModHEaaN) library does not have any dependency on multi-precision libraries GMP and NTL, and only supports homomorphic addition and 1-depth constant multiplication (hence bootstrapping disabled).

 To build [ModHEaaN](https://github.com/idashSNU/Imputation/tree/master/ModHEaaN), command the following:
 ```bash